YahooArchive/mojito/README.md

 ### Contributing to Documentation

-Mojito documentation is present in /docs directory.
-To generate HTML documentation run the following commands from the documentation directories.
+Mojito documentation is present in `/docs` directory.
+To generate HTML documentation, run the following commands from the documentation directories.

     $ cd docs/dev_guide